Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike – and for good reason.

 Due to the voracious appetite of the Dairy Cow Isopods, you’ll need to supply plenty of detritus (decaying organic material) ingredients and supplementary foods.

-Also, extra protein supplementation is advised, as Dairy Cow Isopods can reportedly turn to cannibalism if their protein needs aren’t met!
+Also, extra protein supplementation is essential.
+They’re a very protein-hungry isopod.
+Dairy Cow Isopods can reportedly turn to cannibalism if their protein needs aren’t met!

 Food Requirements (+ Examples)